 Also, one can’t expect a used vehicle to automatically have warranty coverage the way a new car will.
 When someone purchases a new car, a warranty is given.
 When someone purchases a used vehicle, it may have warranty coverage, and it may not.
 Finding coverage is up to the buyer in most cases.

 Find Your Ideal Service Contract Through CarShield

 No one wants to get stuck paying for repairs out of pocket.
-Through CarShield, you get the exact protection you need, whether you want to cover just the powertrain or from bumper to bumper!
-You can even get specific CarShield protection plans for electric cars!
+Through CarShield, you get the exact protection you need, whether you want to cover just the powertrain or get even more comprehensive protection!
+You can even get specific protection plans made for electric cars!
 Contact CarShield today and let us help you find the coverage you need.